 The fragile ecology of the Tibetan Plateau requires long-term resource protection and management planning.
 The Plateau is made up of several distinct biomes, ranging from forests to grasslands, desert to tundra.
 It is also the headwaters of Asia’s major rivers.
 Environmental conditions in the upper watersheds of the Plateau affect all of Asia, and directly impact climatic systems.

-Protection and preservation of the Tibetan Plateau’s wildlife and lands is essential to all of Asia.
-Home to rare animal, bird and plant species, including the snow leopard, wild yak, blue sheep, red and musk deer, chiru (Tibetan antelope), red panda, black neck crane, ibis bill and numerous others, endangered species on the Plateau are a special natural treasure of the region.
+The protection and preservation of the Tibetan Plateau’s wildlife is essential.
+Home to rare animal, bird and plant species, including the snow leopard, wild yak, blue sheep, red and musk deer, chiru (Tibetan antelope), red panda, black neck crane, ibis bill and numerous others, endangered species on the Plateau are a special natural treasure.

 The Bridge Fund works with Tibetan communities to assist locally driven, village-based environmental conservation projects as well as overarching initiatives that contribute to the conservation of wildlife and lands.

-- Training and support for re-vegetation and household income generation program in Aba Prefecture
+- Training and support for re-vegetation and household income generation programs.